ChuckKollar/ClockAnalysis/README.md

 The curve fit uses [R-Squared](https://www.datacamp.com/tutorial/r-squared) to evaluate the model performance.
 This measures the ability of the independent variables to explain the dependent variable.
-The Field 8 Chard "R Squared" shows the results of applying R-Squared to the model.
+The Field 8 Chart "R Squared" shows the results of applying R-Squared to the model.
 The 'config.ini' file contains a parameter R_SQUARED_THRESHOLD that is used to discard results that are considered out of range.
 It then finds the Daily Deviation using the Pendulum Period extracted from the curve fit.